 Subsitute Teacher 3 by Key and Peele.
 The substitute stays true to himself and the students stay true to themselves.
 The scene moves through a series of ‘beats’ that heighten the contrast.
 Notice how we (the viewer) are able to sympathize with both points of view simultaneously.
 That’s part of the fun of sketch.
 We can enjoy being the samurai and the customer; we can be Dave Chappelle wanting to get away from a dangerous lunatic while enjoying the excitement of being a dangerous lunatic too.

-The Wayne Brady sketch above has two characters in conflict, but most relationship sketches use matching energy.
+The Wayne Brady relationship sketch above has two characters in conflict, but relationship sketches more typically use matching energy.
 Two Wild and Crazy Guys, the two SNL weightlifters, the Coneheads, and so on.
 The characters have basically the same point of view so they can intensify one another.

 More Genre or Parody Sketches